ragangithub/Portfolio/README.md

 # 📖 Portfolio microverse project <a name="about-project"></a>

 > This is my first portfolio project.
-I created using HTML and CSS,and it is mobile responsive
+I created using HTML and CSS,and it is mobile responsive.

 ## 🛠 Built With <a name="built-with"></a>